ff13dfly/Anchor/README.md

     ```

 3. **Protobuf**
-It is a new problem, this helps to reduce the size of substrate bin nearly 40%, but in mac, it is not installed.
+It is a new problem, this helps to reduce the size of substrate bin nearly 40%, but in MacOS, it is not installed.

     ```SHELL
+    # install protobuf to support substrate compile
     brew install automake
     brew install libtool
     brew install protobuf